 See our video full of tips on how to support children at the St Patrick's Day parade here!

 Prepare children for the day in advance

-While celebration days are lots of fun they can also be confusing and stressful for some children.
-To help reduce stress an anxiety, prepare your child for the events of the day in advance.
+While celebration days are lots of fun, they can also be confusing and stressful for some children.
+To help reduce stress and anxiety, prepare your child for the events of the day in advance.
 A nice way to do this is to casually bring up the topic a few times before the day itself, try to engage your child in the conversation and see if they have any questions about how it might work.

 A visual timetable can also be very helpful for explaining the order that things are going to happen in -consider it like a map of the day for your child!
 A first/then card with visuals of what is happening now and next can also be helpful to have with you.